 Calcium Salts: May enhance the adverse/toxic effect of Calcium Acetate.
 Avoid combination

 Cardiac Glycosides: Calcium Salts may enhance the arrhythmogenic effect of Cardiac Glycosides.
 Monitor therapy

 CefTRIAXone: Calcium Salts (Intravenous) may enhance the adverse/toxic effect of CefTRIAXone.
 Ceftriaxone binds to calcium forming an insoluble precipitate.
-Management: Use of ceftriaxone with calcium-containing solutions within 48 hours of one another is contraindicated in neonates (28 days of age or younger).
+Management: Use of ceftriaxone is contraindicated in neonates (28 days of age or younger) who require (or are expected to require) treatment with IV calcium-containing solutions.
 In older patients, flush lines with compatible fluid between administration.
 Consider therapy modification

 DOBUTamine: Calcium Salts may diminish the therapeutic effect of DOBUTamine.
 Monitor therapy

 Dolutegravir: Calcium Salts may decrease the serum concentration of Dolutegravir.
 Management: Administer dolutegravir at least 2 hours before or 6 hours after oral calcium.
+Administer dolutegravir/rilpivirine at least 4 hours before or 6 hours after oral calcium salts.
 Alternatively, dolutegravir and oral calcium can be taken together with food.
 Consider therapy modification

 Multivitamins/Fluoride (with ADE): May increase the serum concentration of Calcium Salts.
 Calcium Salts may decrease the serum concentration of Multivitamins/Fluoride (with ADE).
 More specifically, calcium salts may impair the absorption of fluoride.
 Management: Avoid eating or drinking dairy products or consuming vitamins or supplements with calcium salts one hour before or after of the administration of fluoride.
 Consider therapy modification